Home

 The Antelope

 In the summer of 1820, the United States revenue cutter Dallas intercepted the Antelope, a slave ship flying an American flag, off the coast of Florida.
 Over 250 chained Africans were found on board.
-Their average age was fourteen.
-The Antelope had been off the coast of Africa where it had plundered a Spanish and a Portuguese ship and stolen their human cargo.
+Their average age was fourteen years old.
+The Antelope had plundered a Spanish and a Portuguese ship, stealing the human cargo off the coast of Africa earlier in the year.
+The Dallas escorted the Antelope to Savannah, where an eight-year court battle began which reached the Supreme Court and spanned both President Monroe’s and John Quincy Adams’ administrations.
 Slave importation to the United States had been prohibited by Congress in 1807.
-Further legislative acts passed during President Monroe’s administration in 1819 and 1820, enhanced the slave trade prohibition, placing any illegally imported slaves under Presidential control and declaring the offenders to be engaged in piracy, an offense punishable by death.
-The Antelope was escorted to Savannah, where an eight-year court battle began which reached the Supreme Court and spanned both President Monroe’s and John Quincy Adams’ administrations.
+Further legislative acts passed during President Monroe’s administration in 1819 and 1820 enhanced the slave trade prohibition, placing any illegally imported slaves under Presidential control and declaring the offenders to be engaged in piracy, an offense punishable by death.
 The Antelope captain was indicted for taking the property of a Portuguese subject and a Spanish subject.
 He was not tried for piracy, nor was the illegal transportation of the Africans mentioned in the case.
 The jury found the captain not guilty.
-The next cases determined how the Africans would be divided between the two primary claimants: the Spanish and Portuguese.
-This process took until the end of 1827 to resolve.
+The next cases determined how the Africans would be divided between the Spanish and Portuguese claimants, a process which took until the end of 1827 to resolve.

-After the 258 African captives arrived in Savannah, a yellow fever epidemic ravaged the city.
+After the African captives arrived in Savannah, a yellow fever epidemic ravaged the city.
 A month later, 184 captives remained, half of them children under ten years old and the other half between the ages of ten and twenty.
-While waiting for the determination of their fate, the Africans were forced to work on public works projects and on plantations near Savannah.
-By 1827, the courts had decided that 134 of the African captives were to be freed and sent to Liberia.
-Thirty-nine of the captives were determined to belong to the Spanish claimant and were ordered to be taken out of the United States.
-But the Spanish claimant sold his share of the captives to Richard H. Wilde, a Georgia Congressman and the business partner of Joseph M. White.
-Together the two men created Casa Bianca as a joint business venture, and the Africans that Wilde purchased became part of Casa Bianca’s enslaved population.
+While waiting for the determination of their fate, court and Savannah officials forced them to work on public works projects and on plantations near Savannah.
+By 1827, the courts decided that 134 of the African captives were to be freed and sent to Liberia.
+The court determined that 39 of the captives belonged to the Spanish claimant, and they were ordered to be taken out of the United States.
+But the Spanish claimant sold his share of the captives to Richard H. Wilde, a Georgia Congressman and the business partner of Joseph White.
+Together the two men created Casa Bianca plantation as a joint business venture, and the Africans that Wilde purchased became part of Casa Bianca’s enslaved population.

 Back to the Top